Bed linens and bath towels are provided in the hotel rooms.

 The last table before walking back out into the parking lot will be the T-Shirt table.
 Give the Adult Leaders your name and they’ll grab the shirt size you registered for.
 Sizes cannot be swapped during check-in.
 After students receive their shirts, they will be directed to the back parking lot to retrieve and load their luggage.

 After students check in, we will have a brief orientation meeting in the Worship Center.
 Parents are encouraged to attend.
-We plan to leave SHC by 12:30pm.

-We are planning to arrive back at SHC around 1pm Friday afternoon.
 We will be posting updates and having students contact their rides with updated ETA information while we’re en route.
 Please be sure you are following Sugar Hill Students on Facebook and/or Instagram for real time updates.